sawendel/SSATrust/EnhancingTrust/README.md

 ```

 ## Step 4: Go to the sequence of your choice
-And go in a web browser to http://localhost:3000/
+For local testing, go in a web browser to http://localhost:3000/
 To go to a particular workflow, use http://localhost:3000/workflow/[Workflowname]

 Alternatively, you may want to use Amazon services, and access it via a public URL.
+The current public URL is: http://enhancing-trust.s3-website.us-east-2.amazonaws.com/

 If there is a problem in the code, you'll likely just see a blank screen.
 Install the React Tools to figure out what's going on:
 https://reactjs.org/blog/2015/09/02/new-react-developer-tools.html#installation